How to Register for a Sales Tax License in Wyoming

-Most businesses starting in Wyoming that are selling a product or offering certain services will need to register for a sales tax license.
-This is commonly referred to as a seller’s permit, sales tax permit, sales tax number or sales tax registration.
+Most businesses starting in Wyoming selling a product or offering certain services will need to register for a sales tax license.
+This is commonly referred to as a seller’s permit, sales tax permit, sales tax number, or sales tax ID.

 Who needs a sales tax license in Wyoming?

-A business must register as a vendor in Wyoming when:
+A business must register as a vendor in the state of Wyoming when:

 - Selling products and taxable services in Wyoming (includes occasionally selling items at craft shows, fairs, seminars, shows, etc.)

-- Total annual sales of tangible personal property or taxable services to Wyoming residents is $100,000 or more; or
+- Making total annual sales of tangible personal property or taxable services to Wyoming residents of $100,000 or more; or

-- Having 200 or more transactions with Wyoming residents annually.
+- Shipping 200 or more transactions with Wyoming residents annually.

 What products and services are taxable in Wyoming?